anna-roo/bots/README.md

     - test_execute_trade: Mocks the execute_trade function to test if it places the correct buy and sell orders based on the signals.
 ## Running the Tests
 python Bot_tradingSimpleUnitTest.py
+## Functional Test Script
+To verify the overall functionality of the trading bot, ensuring it can connect to the exchange, fetch market data, apply the trading strategy, and execute trades correctly.